robertschopf/robertschopf/README.md

 ## Hi, I'm Robert 👋
 ### Business Analyst | Data & Process Improvement | Customer Data

 👀 I work where business processes and data meet.
-Over the last decade, I’ve supported teams by improving data quality, mapping workflows, and building reporting that helps    people make better decisions.
+Over the years I’ve helped teams improve data quality, understand their workflows and build reporting that actually supports day‑to‑day decisions.
-   My background is operational, so I focus on solutions that are practical, reliable and easy to adopt.
+   My background is operational, so I tend to focus on solutions that are practical and easy to adopt.
-   I’m currently relocating to Spain and looking for roles in Business Analysis, Data/BI, Customer Data and Process Optimization
+   I’m currently relocating to Spain and looking for roles in Business Analysis, Data/BI, Customer Data and Process Optimization.

-📊 **What I do:** I help teams understand how their data connects to their daily work.
-Most of my work sits in these areas:
+📊 **What I do:** I help teams understand what their data means and how it fits into their daily work.
+                  Most of my experience sits somewhere between:
 - Business Analysis & Requirements
 - Customer Data & Data Quality
 - BI Reporting & KPI Logic